ayushsingh82/FilStream/README.md

 # 🎥 FilStream - Decentralized Video Streaming Platform

-FilStream is a revolutionary decentralized video streaming platform that empowers creators to monetize their content while leveraging Filecoin's powerful storage and CDN technologies.
+FilStream is a revolutionary decentralized video streaming platform that empowers creators to monetize their content through advertising while leveraging Filecoin's powerful storage and CDN technologies.
 It combines **USDFC** for stable payments, **PDP** for verifiable decentralized storage, and **FilCDN** for instant global content delivery.

 ---